haopingfan/quick_random_records/README.md

 This strategy works extremely well with table that has a lot of records and few deleted records.

-But for tables with a lot of deleted records (ex: 8 deleted reocrds out of 10 records), it may return fewer random records as required since I limit the loop searching for complements.
+But for tables with a lot of deleted records (ex: 8 deleted records out of 10 records), it may return fewer random records as required since I limit the loop searching for complements.

 The default `loop_limit` is `3`.
 You can configure your own `loop_limit` for searching complements.